 Anjuna solves this secret-zero problem by sealing the Vault configuration such that it is only accessible to an instance of Vault running in a secure enclave, prohibiting even an attacker with root-access to obtain the authentication credentials.

-We released the Secure Unseal solution for Vault as a free tool and it is available for download through https://docs.anjunasecurity.com/vault-unseal.
+We released the Secure Unseal solution for Vault as a free tool.
+Please contact Anjuna for more information.

 Application identity traditionally relies on the security of the host, the VM or the container where the application is running.
 Privileged (admin/root) access to the machine allows an attacker to assume the application’s identity and interact with clients on its behalf, posing as the authentic service.
 For instance, Vault can (and should) be configured to use TLS.
 To that end, it uses a private key (.key) and a certificate (.cert) stored on the disk in order to authenticate itself to connecting clients.